Tyson Veidt

 Tyson Veidt is an American college football coach and former player.
-He is the defensive coordinator at the University of Cincinnati.
-Veidt served as the head football coach at Bluffton University in Bluffton, Ohio from 2008 to 2013, compiling a record of 19–31.
+He currently serves as the linebackers coach at Pennsylvania State University.
+Prior to this, he was the defensive coordinator at the University of Cincinnati.
+Veidt has also served as the head football coach at Bluffton University in Bluffton, Ohio from 2008 to 2013, compiling a record of 20–40.
 He was an assistant coach at the University of Toledo from 2014 to 2014 and Iowa State University from 2016 to 2023 under Matt Campbell.

 Playing career

 A native of Logan, Ohio, Veidt graduated from Logan High School in 1992 and earned a bachelor's degree in pre-physical therapy from Muskingum College in 1996.
 Veidt was a two year starter and three year letter winner as well as graduating cum laude from Muskingum.

 Coaching career

 Early coaching career

 Veidt served as a graduate assistant at Indiana before returning to his alma mater to serve as defensive coordinator, he held this position from 2000 until 2003.
 He then worked under Rich Rodriguez at West Virginia as a defensive GA.
 He earned a master's degree in athletic coaching education at WVU in 2005.
 Veidt then coached two seasons at Saint Vincent College as defensive coordinator before accepting the head coaching position at Bluffton in 2008.